NiLaScience/Vibecoding-Sidequest-Starterpack/projects/03_EduPictionary.md

 ## 8. AI-First Workflow Guide (Learner Steps)

 1. **Prototype UI**
-   • In V0 or Replit: “Generate a whiteboard + chat UI for EduPictionary …”
+   • In V0 or Replit: "Generate a whiteboard + chat UI for EduPictionary …"
    • Create UI scaffold and API routes for the MVP in v0
    • Optional: use Supabase integration in v0 to set up auth and basic DB.
    • Export / download repo zip.